| Homepage Cooking schools directory Contact |

 dry and turn brown.
 Add the concentrated tomato, then the lemon juice

 and/or the vinegar of Jerez, the brandy and stir well again.
-Add white wine
+Add white

 to cover level (probably less than a half bottle).
 Season again of